prazwolp/InfoSec101/metasploitbasics.md

 For example the Eternal Blue exploit is CVE 2017-0143 to CVE 2017-0148 are a family of cricital vulnerabilities in Microsoft SMBv1 server used in Windows 7, Windows Server 2008, Windows XP and even Windows 10 running on port 445.

 EternalBlue itself concerns CVE-2017-0144, is a flaw that allows remote attackers to execute arbitraty code on a target system by sending specially crafted messages to the SMBv1 server.
 Even Though the patch from Windows was released, many have still not been patched.
+Below are the list of versions which still remain unpatched at the time of writing and the OS's that are vulnerable to Eternal Blue.

 ![eternalblue](https://user-images.githubusercontent.com/93686063/199555403-98697072-1420-4b28-b49f-dd87ebb9ae12.JPG)